gromnitsky/minirake/README.md

 -q, --quiet              Do not log messages to standard output.
 -f, --rakefile=FILE      Use FILE as the rakefile.
 -r, --require=MODULE     Require MODULE before executing rakefile.
+-T, --tasks              Display tasks with descriptions, then exit.
 -t, --trace              Turn on invoke/execute tracing.
 -v, --verbose            Log message to standard output (default).
 -V, --version            Display the program version.